Virtual Off-Loom Weaving Workshop (No Kit)

 This option is for anyone who would like to join a virtual class but would prefer to use their own materials.

-Just let me know the date of the class you wish to join, and I will send over all the info, and let you know which materials to gather!
+Just let me know the date of the class you wish to join, and I will send over the zoom link, and a list of materials to gather!

 Whether you’re a seasoned weaver or a total beginner, these little creations are magical to do - and better yet, you can do it from your sofa!